Theadd/ds3x/docs/ui/API.md

     PageIndex As Long
     ' Index of the first visible column in **Table** FirstVisibleColumn As Long
+    ' Index of the first visible row in **Table** FirstVisibleRow As Long
     ' The distance between the start of the first visible column to the viewport left edge (must be less than GridCellSizeX) FirstVisibleColumnPositionModX As Long
     ' Index of the first visible column relative to current visible **Track** FirstVisibleColumnInTrack As Long
+    ' Index of the first visible row relative to current visible **Page** FirstVisibleRowInPage As Long
     ' Number of columns as the distance between track switching ColumnsToLargeChangeTrack As Long
     ' The distance from the current track left edge to the viewport left edge